SFerguson90/Deep-Learning-Neural-Networks/README.md

 * Python code
 * TensorFlow

-### Functionality
+### Brief Overview
 The data is prepared by pulling in BTC historical prices, performing a train/test split to build the LSTM model as a timeseries model, and then analysing the given prices with the predicted prices of the model.

-### Brief Overview